Evic7/location_tracker/README.md

 This project is for educational purposes only.
 Respect privacy laws—do not use for harassment, stalking, or illegal activities.
 Location data is approximate and often only region-level.
 Contributing
 Feel free to fork, improve the UI/map, fix bugs, or add features!
 Open issues or submit pull requests.

-This README will make your repo look professional and highlight your Flask/web dev skills—great for job applications! 🚀 Copy this into a README.md file in your repo root and commit it.
-If you have screenshots or want to add more details (like exact template code), let me know for tweaks.